 There’s a compelling study from Vanguard that shows how investing a lump sum all at once outperforms dollar cost averaging two-thirds of the time.
 But don’t let that fool you into thinking dollar cost averaging doesn’t work.
 That study talks about investing a large amount – say, from an inheritance.
 What it says is that it’s best to put that money to work right away rather than over a period of time.

 Most of us don’t have a large lump sum to invest.
 We’re putting away a few hundred bucks a month.
 The point of dollar cost averaging in this context is to invest small amounts frequently rather than saving all of that money up as cash and then making one lump sum contribution.
+So, effectively, you are investing a lump sum immediately – just like the study recommends.
+It’s just that your lump sum may be $500 every two weeks.

 Dollar cost averaging works because you’re buying small amounts with every contribution.
 Think about it like buying gas for your vehicle.
 Some days the price is higher, some days it’s lower.
 But if you always put in the same dollar amount every time, you’ll buy more gas when prices are lower, less gas when prices are higher.
 That smooths out the effects of market fluctuation.